neondatabase/website/content/docs/introduction/billing-sample.md

 Daily average of 23.94 compute hours leads to a total of 713.35 compute hours for the month.

-This is well below the [Scale](/docs/introduction/plans#scale) plan limit of 3,000 hours/month, so there will be no charge for extra usage.
-The application is on track to be charged the set monthly rate for the Scale plan.
-The extra monthly compute allowance in this case could even be used to increase the size of your compute or enable Autoscaling for optimal performance.

 ### Storage

 Project storage grew 4.4 GiB over the month, from 23.6 GiB to 28 GiB.

-This storage level is too high for the Launch plan but well under the 50 GiB limit for the [Scale](/docs/introduction/plans#scale) plan.
-No charge for extra storage.

 ![Sample storage graph](/docs/introduction/billing_storage_graph.png)